ory/docs/docs/kratos/debug/performance-out-of-memory-password-hashing-argon2.md

 1. Very slow login and registration requests, might cause network timeouts;
 2. Ory Kratos fails with `fatal error: runtime: out of memory`;
-3. The host environment (e.g. Minikube, Docker, Kubernetes...) crashes or becomes unresponsive;
+3. The host environment on Minikube, Docker, or Kubernetes crashes or becomes unresponsive;

 In any of these cases, try reducing the resources used by Argon2 or increasing